Alfresco/alfresco-ng2-components/docs/core/services/upload.service.md

     }
 }
 ```
-It is now possible filter also for the folder whilst uploading a whole folder.
+From vesion 3.8.0 It's  possible filter also for the folder whilst uploading a whole folder.

 **app.config.json**